Water

 • Drinking water.
 It is water suitable for human consumption, both for drinking and for preparing food or meals.
 Potable water is little compared to large bodies of non-potable water, such as the sea or rain.
 It can be found naturally, or it can be made drinkable to remove substances that may be dangerous for consumption.

-You may be interested: Metal Oxides
+You may be interested: Density of Matter

 Water function